adobe/adobe-sensei-ai-functions/lesson6.md

 In this exercise you will add an action to be used for uploading an asset to the creative cloud manually when a certain quality value is not met.

 ## Steps
-1. In VS Code, open `exercises/exercise-2/composition.js`.
+1. In Visual Studio Code, open `exercises/exercise-2/composition.js`.

-2. Locate the `TODO` comment block and code an action to check the image quality value from the previous step.
-If the quality is not met, upload it to the Creative Cloud manually using the `/adobe/acp-assets-0.5.0/cc-upload-manual` action.
+2. Locate the `TODO` comment block and code an action to check the `quality` score returned for an image and if it's not what you expect, upload it to the Creative Cloud manually using the `/adobe/acp-assets-0.5.0/cc-upload-manual` action.
+Use the `composer.if( <condition>, <then>, <else>)` construct.

-   > HINT: You can check the `scores.quality` value off the `params` to determine the quality.
+   > **HINT:** Look back at the results of running this action in the previous exercise to find how to check the `quality` score returned for an image.

    <!--
     * TODO: check the image quality.
 If quality is not met, upload